kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

 ---
 ### Instructions 3: SELECT THE BOARD

-Repeat the following steps everytime you plug your board to your computer:
+Repeat the following steps every time you plug your board to your computer:

-1. Plug your the Touch Board to your computer via the USB cable.
+1. Plug the Touch Board to your computer via the USB cable.

-2. Make sure the on/off switch at the bottom left hand corner of your Touch Board is switched to ON.
+2. Make sure the on/off switch at the bottom left corner of your Touch Board is switched to ON.
 You should see the green light next to the on/off switch come on.

-3. Open the Arduino IDE, ans select the corresponding board at the box at the top left of your Arduino IDE (might be something like "/dev/cu/usbmodem1101") and click OK.
+3. Open the Arduino IDE, and select the corresponding board from the box at the top left of your Arduino IDE (might be something like "/dev/cu/usbmodem1101") and click OK.

 4. At the same box, it should say Bare Conductive Touch Board **in bold letters**